Trump administration considers moving U.S. embassy in Israel

 “Moving the embassy would bring significant new tensions within the Arab world between the citizens and their governments,” said Rami Khouri, a professor of Middle East politics at the American University of Beirut.
 “It’s very symbolic, very emotional and will create serious backlash if the administration follows through with it.”

-American presidents have long struck a delicate balance in addressing the Israeli-Palestinian conflict, stressing the close U.S. friendship with Israel but also sometimes calling out Israel for actions seen as undermining peace efforts, such as expanding settlements.
+American presidents have long struck a delicate balance in addressing the Israeli-Palestinian conflict, stressing the United States' close friendship with Israel but also sometimes calling out Israel for actions seen as undermining peace efforts, such as expanding settlements.

 All serious peace negotiations in recent decades have assumed the emergence of an independent Palestine.
 The alternatives appear to offer dimmer prospects for peace, given Palestinian demands for statehood.